Return- and hitting-time distributions of small sets in infinite measure preserving systems: Introduction

 The asymptotic behaviour of return- and hitting-time distributions of (very) small sets in ergodic probability preserving dynamical systems has been studied in great detail, and there is now a well-developed theory, both for specific types of maps and sets, and for general abstract systems.

 For infinite measure preserving situations, however, results are scarce.
 Only recently some concrete classes of prototypical systems have been studied in \cite{PS}, \cite{PS2}, and \cite{PSZ2}, where distributional limit theorems for certain natural sequences of sets were established.

-The purpose of the present note is to discuss some basic aspects of return- and hitting-time limits for asymptotically rare events in the setup of abstract infinite ergodic theory.
+The purpose of the present article is to discuss some basic aspects of return- and hitting-time limits for asymptotically rare events in the setup of abstract infinite ergodic theory.
+After considering questions of scaling, we discuss to what extent the natural relation between return- and hitting-time limits which holds in the finite-measure setup carries over to infinite measures, and how this can be used to prove convergence to specific laws.